 Aminiasi has taken a leadership role in our specialist Intellectual Property team known as the Pacific Islands Intellectual Property Services or PIIPS for short.
 While he has specialised in Intellectual Property law he has also taken a leadership role in relation to our Commercial Litigation team where he regularly represents clients at all levels of the Fiji court system in employment disputes and insurance cases.

-Aminiasi is a member of the International Trade Marks Associations, a council member of the Fiji Law Society, a Board member of the Fiji Boxing Commission and was part of the review board that was tasked to review Fiji’s Trade Mark Act.
+Aminiasi is a member of the International Trade Marks Associations, a council member of the Fiji Law Society, and has sat as a Board member of the Fiji Boxing Commission.
+Aminiasi was also part of the review board that was tasked with the review of Fiji’s Trade Mark Act.

 In his spare time Aminiasi is an avid fan of the NZ All-Blacks 15 and Fiji 7s Rugby Teams and enjoys DIY carpentry projects although he advises us ‘to become a millionaire doing carpentry, it is best to start off as a billionaire’.